francesco-fortunato/miRVAna/README.md

     docker-compose up --build
     ```
 7. Open your web browser and go to [localhost:11765](http://localhost:11765) to access the miRVAna dashboard.
-   Utilize the interactive sliders and graphs to explore gene expression data and identify differentially expressed genes.
+   Use the interactive sliders and graphs to explore gene expression data and identify differentially expressed genes.

 P.S.
-Examples one and two are so big for the heatmap, use example three for a smooth experience.
+Examples one and two are too heavy for the heatmap; use example three for a smooth experience.
 Enjoy :)
 ---

 ## Usage

 1. **Data Upload:**
-   - Upload raw gene expression data along with associated metadata, or select from available example datasets for analysis.
+   - Upload raw gene expression data with associated metadata or select from available example datasets for analysis.

 2. **Select Analysis Type:**
-   - Choose between t-test, Limma, or DESeq for differential expression analysis.
+   - Choose between t-test, Limma, DESeq, or Wilcoxon for differential expression analysis.

 3. **Interactive Visualization:**
    - Explore the results visually through scatterplots, volcano plots, parallel coordinate plots, and PCA.